irsbugs/LO-OO-Draw-Macro-Programming/README.md

 # Calc using embedded Python programming

 The following document is a Calc spreadsheet.
-On *Sheet1* ater the push buttons *Clear* and *Create*.
-These buttons create and remove a sheet labelled Amortization.
-On this sheet three ScrollBars are provided so that a loan may be modelled and the amortization of the loan made available as data and in a chart.
-The creating and modelling of the data is performed by Python code, which is embedded in the document.
+On *Sheet1* are the push buttons *Clear* and *Create*.
+These buttons create and remove a sheet labelled *Amortization*.
+On this sheet three ScrollBars are provided so that a loan may be modelled and the amortization of the loan is made available as data and in a chart.
+The creating and modelling of the data is performed by Python code, which is embedded in the Calc document.

 * calc_embedded_python_amortization.ods